Saturday, January 7, 2012

 December 25, 1956--I LOVE LUCY--"1956 Christmas Show"--Lucy and the gang meet Santa, who pops in in Christmas morning.

-January 1957--I LOVE LUCY--"Lucy and Superman"--One crossover that Win Scott Eckert left out of CROSSOVERS: A SECRET CHRONOLOGY OF THE WORLD is better left in my hands anyways.
-In 1957, famed musician Ricky Ricardo wanted to get George Reeves to appear as Superman for his son's birthday party.
+January 1957--I LOVE LUCY--"Lucy and Superman"--In 1957, famed musician Ricky Ricardo wanted to get George Reeves to appear as Superman for his son's birthday party.
 Ricky had a lot of Hollywood connections, and it looked like it was going to work.
 But wait.
 The events of THE ADVENTURES OF SUPERMAN are real.
 Well, remember how those Fleisher cartoons were based on true stories?
 So was the show.
 The folks at DC were integral in the writing, and the casting of the show.
 The folks at DC knew a secret though.
 While most people thought Superman was a creation of DC Comics, in fact, they were getting their stories from Superman for the most part, though some things they got from the Planet stories and some they did make up.
 So when they cast Reeves, they found someone who was the splitting image practically of Superman.
 Now back to the story.
 Reeves had a scheduling conflict and couldn't come to the party.
 Ricky's wife Lucy, feeling bad, dressed as Superman.
 But unexpectedly, Superman showed up with Ricky.
 Now I say Superman, not Reeves.
 At first, everyone (except the kids) thinks it's Reeves.
 Sure he flies in, but it's in a way like seen on TV, where it could have been merely a stunt.
 But then, when a heavy piano needs to be moved, Ricky with the help of Fred and Ethel Mertz, try to move it, but the combined strength of all three cannot budge it.
 Then Superman moves it quickly and easily with one hand as if it was light as a feather.
 And that's how we know.
 He never breaks character, because he's not acting.
 It is Superman.
 (This takes place in the I Love Lucy episode "Lucy and Superman", and even in the credits, he's listed as Superman.)

 1957 to 1960--THE LUCY-DESI COMEDY HOUR--After the end of the series, this show featured several specials continuing the series.